How to save money on your holiday car hire

 This is never going to be the most fun reading on the planet, especially when you’d rather be thinking about your upcoming holiday, but it’s worth checking the hire car small print to avoid being caught out.

-And always make sure you have emergency contacts for the car hire office in case you get stuck if the car won’t start.
+While you may not anticipate being late, it’s worth checking if there are any late drop-off charges if you’re delayed.
+And make sure you have emergency contacts for the car hire office, with out-of-hours numbers, in case you get stuck if the car won’t start.

 Pay for your hire car by credit card